LennartFr/alf20191ibmbc/background.md

 As Vinay Gupta writes in Harvard Business Business Review of March 6 2017, [The Promise of Blockchain is a World without Middlemen](https://hbr.org/2017/03/the-promise-of-blockchain-is-a-world-without-middlemen)

+<b>Why is it so important not to have a trusted thirs-party involved in Blockchain?</b>
+<a href="https://www.investopedia.com/articles/economics/09/lehman-brothers-collapse.asp">The collapse os Lehman Brothers</a>
+<i> On September 15, 2008, Lehman Brothers filed for bankruptcy.
+With $639 billion in assets and $619 billion in debt, Lehman's bankruptcy filing was the largest in history, as its assets far surpassed those of previous bankrupt giants such as WorldCom and Enron.Dec 11, 2017</i>

 ## Roles in developing Blockchain applications